Conformal Policy Control: Methods and Theory

 \end{theorem}

-Note that unlike Theorem \ref{thm:gcrc_nonmonotonic}, where the Lipschitz condition is on $l_i(\lambda)$, here the Lipschitz condition is on $w_i^{(\beta)}$ or $(l_i - \alpha)\cdot w_i^{(\beta)}$ as a function of $\beta$.
-Since $l_i$ does not depend on $\beta$, this regularity is determined entirely by the conformal weights, which depend on the likelihood ratio between the safe and optimized policies.
-The assumption thus concerns the agent's own policies rather than the unknown constraint function.
+A key advantage of CPC over gCRC is where the Lipschitz condition falls.
+In Theorem \ref{thm:gcrc_nonmonotonic}, smoothness is required of $l_i(\lambda)$, the loss as a function of the control parameter, which is a property of the unknown environment.
+In Theorem \ref{thm:cpc}, smoothness is required of $(l_i - \alpha)\cdot \pi_t^{(\beta)}$ as a function of $\beta$.
+Since $l_i$ does not depend on $\beta$, this regularity is determined entirely by how the constrained policy $\pi_t^{(\beta)}$ changes with respect to its control parameter $\beta$.
+The assumption thus concerns the agent's own policies rather than the unknown constraint function, and is in principle verifiable or enforceable by the practitioner.

 \textbf{Sampling from the Constrained Policy in Combinatorial Action Spaces} In large action spaces, the normalization constant of $\pi_t^{(\hat\beta)}$ is intractable.
 However, accept-reject (AR) sampling \citep{von1963various} avoids normalization entirely.
 When $\hat\beta$ is small, proposals from $\pi_0$ are efficient, with the AR envelope constant set to $\hat\beta$.
 When $\hat\beta$ is large, proposals from $\pi_t$ are more efficient, since $\pi_t^{(\hat\beta)} \approx \pi_t$.
-See Figure \ref{fig:interpolating_distributions} and Appendix \ref{app:sampling} for details.
+See Figure \ref{fig:interpolating_distributions} for an illustration and Appendix \ref{app:sampling} for details.